HristoDinev1/pic2map/README.md

 photo on a shared interactive map.
 Photos without EXIF GPS can be geotagged manually by clicking the map.

-What it does, end to end:
+### What it does, end to end

 - **Accounts & roles** — sign-up / sign-in / forgot-password, with three
   roles: `USER` (default), `MODERATOR`, `ADMIN`.
 The first registered account becomes admin automatically.
-Two interchangeable auth backends ship in the same codebase: a self-hosted local driver (passwords stored as bcrypt hashes, HMAC-signed session tokens), and Amazon Cognito.
+Two interchangeable auth backends ship in the same codebase: a self-hosted local driver (passwords stored as bcrypt hashes, HMAC-signed session tokens) and Amazon Cognito.
 - **Upload pipeline** — the browser asks the API for a presigned PUT URL, uploads the original directly to object storage, and the server (or the image-processor Lambda, on AWS) extracts EXIF + generates 320 / 1024 /